Infineon/mqtt/README.md

 - Supports authentication based on both X509 certificate and SAS tokens for MQTT connection with Azure broker

-- Glue layer implementation for MQTT library to work on CYPRESS&trade; connectivity platforms
+- Glue layer implementation for MQTT library to work on Infineon&trade; connectivity platforms

-- Built on top of FreeRTOS, lwIP, and Mbed TLS (that are bundled as part of Wi-Fi middleware core library)

 **Note:** Using this library in a project will cause the AWS IoT device SDK to be downloaded on your computer.
 It is your responsibility to understand and accept the AWS IoT Device SDK license.